-Please make every effort to attend your child's scheduled appointment.
-However, if you need to cancel or your child cannot make their appointment due to reasons you cannot control, please call the clinic to cancel and re-book as soon as possible.
+Please make every effort to attend your scheduled appointment.
+However, if you need to cancel or you cannot make your appointment due to reasons you cannot control, please call the clinic to cancel and re-book as soon as possible.

 Please note!
 As we are a specialty clinic, we have many families waiting for appointments.
 If a patient does not show for their visit without letting us know in advance, we have lost that chance to care for another patient.

-After two "no-show" visits, we will remove your child from the program.
-If you can be more committed to the program in the future, please have your child's doctor send in another referral.
+After two "no-show" visits, we will remove you from the program.
+If you can be more committed to the program in the future, please have your doctor send in another referral.